Healthy Homes Assessment Anderson Park

 Home Assessments Anderson Park for Rental Properties

-There are many things to be able to examine in the house review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-A few examples are:
+There are a myriad of concerns to check when conducting an house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
+The most common are:

 • Does the home has enough ventilation, including extractor fans?

-The consequences of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling could be significant for property managers and landlords.
-For specialist guidance, contact us today and book your rental properties house evaluation.
+The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can be extremely costly for landlords and property managers.
+For specialist guidance, contact us today and book your rental properties home assessment.

 home assessments for rental properties